CodeBucket Support in API Platform

 description: "VAT registration number"

-Step 3: Create validation schemas
+Step 3: Create the variant’s validation schema

 post: